 Traveling can do a lot of damage to the environment, especially when we aren’t consciously striving to make greener choices.
 While there are many ways to travel sustainably, cutting back on waste is easy and makes a huge difference.
-These recommendations will give you all the information on packing the best eco-friendly travel toiletries kit.
+These recommendations will help you pack the best eco-friendly toiletries kit.
 If you want more ways to travel sustainably, read my Sustainable Travel Guide for the best information.

 Where to start: